How to Get Into Mobile Bartending

 As mentioned above, if you own a bar or manage one, you should really consider hiring out your staff for events.
 People are always looking for professional bartenders to work their private parties, birthday parties, wedding receptions or anniversary parties.
 Hiring out event bartenders will not only bring in a new source of revenue for your bar, but it will also give your newer or more part-time staff an opportunity to work more hours and make more money on the weekends (when most events would take place).

 Note: if you’re starting your own event bartending or mobile bartending business, you’ll likely need to advertise above and beyond that of telling your friends and family (unless you have a huge family and tons of friends).
 In short, you’ll need to create business cards, a website or a social media presence like on Facebook, YouTube, Twitter etc. Or you could put a small ad in your local paper, post on Craigslist etc. Start small, make some cash and then go out and buy a portable bar and hire some staff so you can take on more events.
 Once you’re all set, follow the tips on our bar marketing page to get your business name out there.

-The step-by-step tutorial on what you’d need to create and advertise your business is beyond the scope of this article.
+A step-by-step tutorial on what you’d need to create and advertise your business is beyond the scope of this article.
 Keep in mind that when you first start out in mobile bartending, you don’t need to have a portable bar.
 You can simply advertise yourself as a “bartender for hire”.
 Most people throwing parties don’t know where to go to find professional bartenders to bartend their event.
 They provide the booze, the bar and the bar supplies – you set up, bartend, clean up and go.

 Here are just some of the reasons why we think mobile bartending is a great bartending career choice or an easy and fun way to make more money bartending.